Vipul115/Statistical-Time-Series-Analysis-on-Agricultural-Commodity-Prices/README.md

 * Matplotlib, Seaborn
 * Pandas, Numpy
 * Jupyter

-## Needs of this project

-- Domain knowledge
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical inferencing
-- writeup/reporting
+* Statsmodels

 ## Getting Started

-1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
+1. Clone this repository (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [Raw Data](Repo folder containing raw data) within this repo.
+2. Raw Data is being kept [Raw Data](Repo folder containing raw data) within this repository.
 3. Data processing/transformation scripts are :
 * Task-1 Outlier Detection
-* Task-2 (pre processing)
+* Task-2 (pre-processing)
 4. Analysis is carried out in:
 * Task 2 Accounting Seasonality
-* Task 3 Comapring prices
+* Task 3 Comparing prices
 * Task 4 Flagset highest price Fluctuation

 5. Running the files in that order will do the trick.